mn3mnn/Gray-Scale-Image-Processor/README.md

-# Bmp Gray-Scale Image processing 256x256
+# Bmp Grayscale Image Processing 256x256

-## Faculty of Computers and Artificial Intelligence - Cairo University
+This is an educational project in the faculty of Computers and AI at Cairo University
-This an educational project.

-The program include 12 filters to edit bitmap gray scale images 256x256
+### The program includes 11 filters to edit bitmap grayscale images 256x256

 **Original image:**